Time: In Western philosophy

 Philosophers in the 17th and 18th century questioned if time was real and absolute, or if it was an intellectual concept that humans use to understand and sequence events.
 These questions lead to realism vs anti-realism; the realists believed that time is a fundamental part of the universe, and be perceived by events happening in a sequence, in a dimension.
 Isaac Newton said that we are merely occupying time, he also says that humans can only understand relative time.
+Isaac Newton believed in absolute space and absolute time; Leibniz believed that time and space are relational.
+The differences between Leibniz's and Newton's interpretations came to a head in the famous Leibniz–Clarke correspondence.
 Relative time is a measurement of objects in motion.
 The anti-realists believed that time is merely a convenient intellectual concept for humans to understand events.
 This means that time was useless unless there were objects that it could interact with, this was called relational time.
 René Descartes, John Locke, and David Hume said that one's mind needs to acknowledge time, in order to understand what time is.
 Immanuel Kant believed that we can not know what something is unless we experience it first hand.

 Immanuel Kant, in the Critique of Pure Reason, described time as an a priori intuition that allows us (together with the other a priori intuition, space) to comprehend sense experience.
 With Kant, neither space nor time are conceived as substances, but rather both are elements of a systematic mental framework that necessarily structures the experiences of any rational agent, or observing subject.
 Kant thought of time as a fundamental part of an abstract conceptual framework, together with space and number, within which we sequence events, quantify their duration, and compare the motions of objects.
 In this view, time does not refer to any kind of entity that "flows," that objects "move through," or that is a "container" for events.
 Spatial measurements are used to quantify the extent of and distances between objects, and temporal measurements are used to quantify the durations of and between events.
 Time was designated by Kant as the purest possible schema of a pure concept or category.